finos/rune-dsl/documentation/documentation.rst

    dayCountFraction : InterestRatePayout -> dayCountFraction
  }

-The last ``dayCountFraction`` argument, which is sourced from the ``InterestRatePayout``, is an enumeration where each enumeration value is itself a calculation - Here illustrated for the ``30/360`` ISDA day count fraction definition:
+The last ``dayCountFraction`` argument, which is sourced from the ``InterestRatePayout``, is an enumeration where each enumeration value is itself a calculation - here illustrated for the ``30/360`` ISDA day count fraction definition:

 .. code-block:: Java